In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

-You might feel that same resistance to selling yourself, you might feel that same resistance to just standing in your power, and being yourself and saying: This is who I am and this is what I have to offer you.
+You might feel that same resistance to selling yourself, you might feel that same resistance to just standing in your power and being yourself and saying: This is who I am and this is what I have to offer you.

 All that I’ve just explained to you may have worked in the past.
-For most people, after they’ve heard all that they think, “Oh my gosh, I’m totally trying to hide behind my 17 certificates.”
+After most people hear everything I’ve just said, they often think:

-So even just knowing what’s going on for yourself can often reduce that desire to have all of this external validation.
+Even just knowing what’s going on for yourself can often reduce that desire to have all of this external validation.

 People trust it less these days.

-We want to know that this person understands us, this person has something that can help us, this person is deeply committed to helping us get that outcome.
-And this person knows how to get us that outcome.
+We want to know that this person understands us, this person has something that can help us, this person is deeply committed to helping us get that outcome, and this person knows how to get us that outcome.

 That external validation does not have as big an impact on our ability to decide whether you’re good or not, whether you’re going to have a good service or not, as a sense of connection to you.

 For example, when you go to a barbecue and you meet an electrician, and they say, “Oh, yeah, I’m an electrician.”
 You don’t then go and Google to find five other electricians.
-You don’t ask them, “Do you have external references?”
-No – You met that person, you’ve created a connection with them.
+You don’t ask them, “Do you have external references?”.
+No – you met that person, you’ve created a connection with them.

-So we want to make sure that in our business, we’re not actually costing ourselves sales by focusing so much on the external validation that we’re not actually talking straight about our products and services.
+We want to make sure that in our business, we’re not actually costing ourselves sales by focusing so much on the external validation that we’re not actually talking straight about our products and services.

-Actually our connection strategies will help us create higher conversion and get the results we’re looking for and make the sale wayyyy more than testimonials, social proof, trusted recommendations, being seen as an expert, 45 different certificates, or that “as seen in” bar across the bottom of your website that has 14 publications that are no longer in print.
+Our connection strategies will help us create higher conversion and get the results we’re looking for and make the sale wayyyy more than testimonials, social proof, trusted recommendations, being seen as an expert, 45 different certificates, or that “as seen in” bar across the bottom of your website that has 14 publications that are no longer in print.

-So how can we increase connection to get that conversion happening rather than increasing your social proof, external validation credibility, or expert status?
+How can we increase connection to get that conversion happening rather than increasing your social proof, external validation credibility, or expert status?

-1. Connect via humans!
+1. Connect via humans

 Humans love buying from humans.
-You now have ads for banks on television saying, when you call our call centre, you’ll speak to a real live human being – that is a selling point.
+You now have ads for banks on television saying, when you call our call centre, you’ll speak to a real live human being… that is a selling point.

-When I’m in the mood to buy something, I am much more swayed by the ability to type an email to someone and ask for some clarification on something and getting an answer from them than I am swayed by the 45 fake testimonials that they’ve got on the sales page.
+When I’m in the mood to buy something, I am much more swayed by the ability to type an email to someone and ask for some clarification on something and get an answer from them than I am swayed by the 45 fake testimonials that they’ve got on the sales page.

-2. Get good at talking to your outcomes.
+2. Get good at talking to your outcomes

 Instead of relying on other people to tell your ideal clients that you’re good at what you do, instead of relying on other people or certificates to speak for your work, learn to speak for your work well.